Houlin Zhao: ITU Deputy Secretary-General

-ITU Secretary-General
+The ITU's Secretary-General

-Mr Zhao was elected ITU Secretary-General on 23 October 2014.
+Mr Zhao was elected ITU's Secretary-General on 23 October 2014.
 Speaking after his election, Mr Zhao said, "I feel deeply moved that you have unanimously and enthusiastically elected me as the new Secretary-General of ITU, entrusting me the honour of leading our beloved organization for the next four years.
 I sincerely thank all of you for your confidence in me."

 Addressing the conference after the vote, Zhao told some 2,000 conference participants from around the world that he would do his best to "fulfil ITU's mission, and, through our close cooperation, ensure ITU delivers services to the global telecommunication and information society at the highest level of excellence."

-According to a pre-election interview with ITU News, Zhao's top priorities at ITU Secretary-General are: ITU membership, ITU's effectiveness and ICT promotion.
+According to a pre-election interview with ITU News, Zhao's top priorities as ITU's Secretary-General are: Its membership, effectiveness and ICT promotion.

 At the 2018 Plenipotentiary Conference in Dubai, Zhao was reelected for a second term at Secretary-General.